 Earlier this year I broke my foot a couple weeks before a stint of traveling.
-I was determined not to change course, though, and limped on and off many flights.
+I was determined not to change course, though, so I got in touch with a podiatrist and continued to limped on and off many flights.
 (Did you know there are people employed at airports just to transport people in wheelchairs?)

 There was also the time I took a flight sniffling harmlessly and came off with an excruciating pain in my ear that required a week of snorting nasal spray to cure.
 What I learned from my thankfully rough-but-bearable experiences of traveling in less than perfect health is that even if you're relative good to go on the ground, flying and changing altitudes change the game.